danieldelarivam/danieldelarivam.github.io/content/talks/uvic/index.md

 location: Victoria, BC

-summary: We discuss Exclusion Stability for the Voter Model
+summary: We discuss Exclusion Stability for the Voter Model.
 abstract:  The notions of noise sensitivity and stability were recently extended for the voter model, a well-known and studied interactive particle system.
 In this model, vertices of a graph have opinions that are updated